You can learn how to play the B chord in all CAGED shapes!

 - String 1-3 is not great unless you start extending it to a maj7, dom7, or a 6

-Let’s move on up to an E shape, here’s a B as an E shape.
+Let’s move on up the fretboard, here’s a B chord as an E shape.

 It is possible to play this full shape but you don’t want to, it’s got too many strings.